zhxie/ikago/README.md

 `-upstream-device device`: (Optional) Designated pcap device for routing upstream to.
 If this value is not set, the first valid pcap device with the same domain of gateway will be used.

+`-ipv4`: (Optional) Use IPv4 only.

+`-ipv6`: (Optional) Use IPv6 only.

 `-p port`: Port for listening.

-`-upstream-port -port`: (Optional) Port for routing upstream, must be different with port for listening.
+`-upstream-port port`: (Optional) Port for routing upstream, must be different with port for listening.
 If this value is not set or set as 0, a random port from 49152 to 65535 will be used.

 `-s address:port`: Server.